 Jan Woolf writes, “(The work) doesn’t aestheticise war, but it does personalise it, as the artist invites us to reflect on the hopes and dreams any of us may have had at twenty two – thirty three – fifty… ”

-Hopes was exhibited at The Library, Dutch Church, Austin Friars, London EC2N 2HA in 2016 (11 October to 18 December).
+Hopes was exhibited at The Library, Dutch Church, Austin Friars, London EC2N 2HA in 2016.
 Bakker paid tribute to James Carter Irwin and his mother Jennie Carter Irwin during a Remembrance Day speech in the Dutch Church on 13 November 2016.
 As part of Dialogues of the Dead, a day of explorations of life writing and death on 24 May 2018 at King’s College, London, Bakker delivered a paper about the background to How Many Hopes Lie Buried Here Mother.

 Exhibition view, How Many Hopes Lie Buried Here Mother, at Dutch Centre, London EC2N 2HA